 - Lack of RGB

 The second entry from EVGA in our roundup is not aimed at the enthusiast crowd, but rather at the mainstream audience and aims to deliver a no-frills experience.
 The EVGA RTX 3070 XC3 Ultra does not include any extra bells and whistles in order to cut costs but still manages to deliver good cooling and acoustic performance.
-The XC3 also features a notable factory OC of 45 MHz which takes its overall boost clock to 1770 MHz.
+The XC3 also features a notable factory OC of 45 MHz which takes its overall clock speeds go to 1770 MHz.
+Still, Nvidia’s GPU Boost Algorithm will take care of auto-OC so that’s not much of a worrying sign.
+It is half the price for many.
+Again, don’t let the clock speed discourage you.